Brief description of organisation

 Number of artists resident at one time

-The application deadline for a stipend-supported residency is on january 31, 2014.
-The application form is on the Villa Sträuli Website.
-We accept only online-applications for the stipend-supported resideny.
-There is one studio available for cooperations with local institutions.
-If the studio is free, people from all disciplines can apply for a residency between one and three months.
-Please dont send applications spontaneous but contact us first by email if you are interested.
+The application deadline for a stipend-supported residency is always at the end of january for a residency in the following year.
+The application form is uploaded on the Villa Sträuli website during two weeks in january.
+We accept only online-applications for stipend-supported residencies.
+Each resident of a stipen-supported residency will be provided with a monthly grant of CHF 1\'000.-.
 Please note that the Sulzberg Foundation is not giving travel grants to Switzerland.
 More details: www.villastraeuli.ch

 Expenses paid by artist